driusan/lmt/Implementation.md

 one for file output content.
 We won't do any expansion until all the files have been processed, because a block might refer to another block that either hasn't been defined yet, or later has its definition changed.
 Let's define our maps, define a stub of a `process file` function, and redefine our `main implementation` to take that into account.

-Our maps, with some types defined for good measure:
+Let's define our maps, with some types defined for good measure:

+(Note: we start by adding a new macro reference to our "global variables" macro so that it can be redefined in further patches without overwriting other content that was appended.)

 ```go "global variables"
 <<<global block variables>>>
 ```

+Let's really define the `"global block variables"` types and maps, now:

 ```go "global block variables"
 type File string